nazianafis/Sparkify-Churn-Prediction/README.md

 ### What more can be achieved? <a name="moreachieve"></a>

-The machine learning task can be scaled up on the large dataset (~12GB) on a cloud service such as Amazon AWS or IBM Watson.
+The machine learning task can be scaled up on the large dataset (~12GB) on a cloud service such as Amazon AWS.

-## Reflections <a name="reflect"></a>
+## Conclusion <a name="reflect"></a>

-* In order to remain a thriving and sucessful music streaming service, Sparkify needs to take action to reduce churn.
-The machine learning model is able to predict churn quite well, which can assist Sparkify in prioritizing the retaining of users who have the highest probability of churn.
+* The machine learning model is able to predict churn reasonably well (with f1 score of 0.74).
-    * The model performance can be further improved by tuning broader ranges of hyperparameters and/or engineering additional features.
+    * Model performance can further be improved by tuning the hyperparameters or incorporating additional features.
-* Currently, churn relates to users who have received more advertisements, who have disliked more songs, and who have registered for the service comparatively recently.
+* The most important features in churn prediction are the time since user’s registration, the amount of advertisements that user has encountered and the number of thumbs up/thumbs down the user has given.
+    * This information can be utilized by Sparkify to chart out a plan as to what actions to take.
+Reducing the amount of advertisements could be one.
+Another could be to figure out why relatively newer customers are churning more..

 ![churn](https://github.com/nazianafis/Sparkify-Churn-Prediction/blob/main/img/ss2.png)
-* These characteristics of churn can also assist Sparkify regarding what actions to take.
-    * For example, reducing the amount of advertisements and improving music recommendation algorithms are all actions that will be beneficial.

 ## Author <a name="author"></a>
 * [Nazia N.](https://github.com/nazianafis)